ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 Notice that we need to quote the namespace, using a `'`.

-This is usefull when working in the REPL itself, but when you write files it's better to include this in the `ns` call directly.
+This is useful when working in the REPL itself, but when you write files it's better to include this in the `ns` call directly.

 `ns` lets you specify lists that start with keywords, which it than handles.